flipcoder/textbeat/README.md

 ## Examples

-Check out the examples in the test/ folder.
+Check out the examples/ folder.
 Play them with decadence from the command line:

 ```
-./decadence.py test/jazz.dc
+./decadence.py examples/jazz.dc
 ```

 # Advanced